tbm/homepage/pages/debian/kirkwood/qnap/ts-41x/install.md

 You should now have a complete Debian system running on your QNAP.
 You can use `apt` and other tools to install additional software.

-Please note that <a href="../upgrade">Debian 10 is the last release</a> to support these devices.
-Debian 11 (bullseye) is not supported.
+Please note that <a href="../upgrade">Debian 10 was the last release</a> to support these devices.
+There are no more security updates for Debian 10; please read the [upgrade page](../upgrade/) on how you can modify your system to allow an upgrade to Debian 11 (bullseye).
+While this is not officially supported, it's the best solution since Debian 10 no longer receives security updates.

 Finally, make sure to read the <a href = "../tips/">tips and tricks</a>
 about running Debian on the QNAP TS-41x/TS-42x.